 The stops are marked with green signposts with the number printed on, and some have shelters to wait in.
 The journey from Skiathos Town to Koukounaries takes around 30 minutes, and the bus turns round and heads back pretty much straight away.

 The bus timetable varies by season.
-But during the summer months, services normally start around 7am and finish around 1am, with buses running every 15 minutes during the day and every 20 minutes in the early morning/late evening.
+But during high season, services normally start around 7am and finish around 1am, with buses running every 15 minutes.
 You can check the current timetable at bus stops, at ticket kiosks and on the bus company’s website.

 The south coast buses do get busy, especially in high season from 5pm when lots of people are heading back into Skiathos Town after a day at the beach.
 You’re most likely to get a seat if you board at an earlier stop, otherwise you might have to stand.
 But if the bus is completely full then there’s only a 15-minute wait until the next one.